thaabomb/autocross-notes/README.md

 The automatic start/stop feature of Harry's Laptimer failed me.
 I'm 99% confident that I set the start and stop markers correctly but Laptimer terminated the run early for every single run.
 I should first try using the manual start/stop mode and if that fails I should try a different app.

 I was on Hankook Ventus V12 Evo 2 tires.
 Those are Max Performance Summer tires.
 I expect the tires were close to the spec pressure but I did not meaure them.
 Wear patterns suggest that I needed to lower the pressures.
+245/40/ZR19 all the way around.

 The morning session (runs 1-3) was cold (40s or 50s) but the afternoon session (runs 4-6) was warmer (60s or 70s).